Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 The presence of shaft misalignments has negative effects on the power transmission system.
 It is caused by thermal expansion or deterioration of alignment and positioning caused by vibrations, movement, or bumps during motion.
 It significantly reduces the efficiency caused by power losses.
 Unwanted forces are exerted on the surrounding parts as the shafts rotate; this causes vibration and noise.
 It also increases wear and the risk of mechanical failure due to the induced stress of the misalignment.
 Therefore, a shaft coupling must be used to absorb such mounting and positioning errors and misalignments.

 Shaft misalignments occur in different forms and usually exist in combinations.
-Parallel or radial misalignment exists when the centerlines of the shafts are parallel but are offset from each other.
+Parallel or radial misalignment exists when the centerlines of the shafts are parallel but are offset from each other by 0.5 degrees on one end and -0.5 degrees on the other end with a spacing tube between them.
 In an angular misalignment, the centerlines of the shafts are not parallel; they intersect at an angle.
 Both forms may occur horizontally or vertically.
 Lastly, in an axial misalignment, the adjacent ends of the two shafts are displaced away from each other in the axial direction.

 If an external impact acts on the system, the shaft coupling will prevent transmission of the impact to the equipment.
 This is important as the impact can damage the equipment.

 Shaft couplings prevent the transfer of heat originating from the power source to the driven shaft.
-The thermal expansion causes the surrounding components to shift from their correct position, causing degradation of their accuracy.
+Thermal expansion causes the surrounding components to shift from their correct position, causing degradation of their accuracy.

 Rigid shaft couplings are designed for shafts to have zero or very minimal misalignments and are used when the precision alignment must be maintained.
 If the driven shaft is not bearing supported, its load is carried by the drive shaft; hence, a rigid shaft coupling is necessary to provide additional support for the assembly.
 However, rigid couplings have poor shock absorption and vibration dampening.